superbrothers/kubernetes-docs/kubectl_scale.md

 ## kubectl scale

-Set a new size for a Deployment, ReplicaSet or Replication Controller
+Set a new size for a deployment, replica set, or replication controller

 ### Synopsis

-Set a new size for a Deployment, ReplicaSet, Replication Controller, or StatefulSet.
+Set a new size for a deployment, replica set, replication controller, or stateful set.

  Scale also allows users to specify one or more preconditions for the scale action.